torrust/torrust-index-api-lib/README.md

+# Torrust Index Application Interface

-A simple TypeScript/ES6 library that contains API calls used by the Torrust Index project.
+A simple TypeScript/ES6 library that contains API calls used by the [Torrust Index](https://github.com/torrust/torrust-index) project.

+* [Torrust Index Backend](https://github.com/torrust/torrust-index-backend) is our reference implementation of this interface.
+* [Torrust Index Frontend](https://github.com/torrust/torrust-index-frontend) is our reference web-application that consumes this interface.

 ## Install